-Abstract: Land use is tightly regulated worldwide, yet there is limited empirical evidence on the consequences of land use regulation on economic development.
-This paper studies a major national policy restricting land use in China - the Farmland Red Line Policy - to provide causal evidence on the reduced form local effect of urban land-use regulation on GDP and population growth.
-First implemented in 1999, the policy imposes a constraint on rural-to-urban land conversion, the stringency of which depends on exogenous local geographical features.
-These constraints on urban land development are estimated to have sizable effects on local economic development.
-They reduce urban land development, lower GDP, and decrease the local population.
-To understand the aggregate impacts of the policy, I develop a quantitative spatial equilibrium model that features an endogenous land use decision.
-Through the lens of the model, the policy causes an over-supply of farmland and an under-supply of urban land; the degree of land misallocation varies across locations due to the local geographical features.
-Land misallocation leads to labor misallocation due to labor mobility both between agriculture and manufacturing and across space.
-I estimate that the welfare of workers would have been 5.8% higher in 2010 if the policy had not been implemented.
+Abstract: Land use is tightly regulated worldwide, yet there is limited empirical evidence on the consequences of land use regulations on economic development.
+This paper exploits a national policy in China - the Farmland Red Line Policy - to provide the first causal evidence on the impact of urban land-use regulation on GDP and population growth.
+First implemented in 1999, this policy imposes a constraint on rural-to-urban land conversion, the stringency of which depends on exogenous local geographical features and varies across local regions.
+I find that a one standard deviation decrease of land conversion constraint significantly raises a local region's urban land by 5.5%, its GDP by 3.9%, and its population by 4.5%.
+I develop a quantitative spatial equilibrium model with endogenous land use decisions and use it to evaluate the aggregate impacts of the policy.
+The policy creates a friction on land conversion from low productivity agricultural use to high productivity manufacturing use.
+In the general equilibrium, land misallocation further leads to labor misallocation due to labor mobility.
+Counterfactual results suggest that the welfare of workers would have been 5.8% higher in 2010 if the policy had not been implemented.